traghav/supplychainscoop.github.io/_posts/2018-08-21-suchitra-techin-supplychain.md

 date: 2018-08-21
 permalink: trends-in-retail
 image: "http://i1.sndcdn.com/avatars-000457590984-xbxok8-original.jpg"
-description: Priyanka talks to to Sucharita about surprising developments in retail over the years, how the role of the stores is changing, which technologies are transforming supply chain
+description: Priyanka talks to to Sucharita about surprising developments in retail over the years and how the role of the stores is changing
 headerImage: false
 tag:
 - supplychain